-The pep neutrinos neutrinos are expected also to be recorded at a rate of 210/day, this would provide a better understanding the global solar neutrino luminosity.
-The neutrino flux from the CNO cycle is theoretically predicted only with the lowest accuracy (30%) of all solar neutrino fluxes.
+The neutrino flux from the CNO cycle is theoretically predicted with the lowest accuracy (30%) of all solar neutrino fluxes.
 Therefore, LENA would provide a new opportunity for a detailed study of solar physics.
-However, the observation of such solar neutrinos in these detectors, through i.e. elastic scattering, is not a simple task, since neutrino events cannot be separated from the background, and it can be accomplished only if the detector contamination will be kept very low (Alimonti et al., 1998a,b).
+However, the observation of such solar neutrinos in these detectors, i.e. through elastic scattering, is not a simple task, since neutrino events cannot be separated from the background, and it can be accomplished only if the detector contamination will be kept very low (Alimonti et al., 1998a,b).
 Moreover, only mono-energetic sources as such mentioned can be detected, taking advantage of the Compton-like shoulder edge produced in the event spectrum.

-Recently, it has been investigated the possibility to register $^8\mathrm{B}$ solar neutrinos by means of the charged current interaction with the $^{13}\mathrm{C}$ (Ianni et al., 2005) nuclei naturally contained in organic scintillators.
-Even, if the event signal does not keep the directionality of the neutrino, it can be separated from the background by exploiting the time and space coincidence with the subsequent decay of the produced $^{13}\mathrm{N}$ nuclei (remaining background of about $60/\mathrm{year}$ corresponding to a redution factor of $\sim 3~10^{-4}$) (Ianni et al., 2005).
+Recently, the possibility to register $^8\mathrm{B}$ solar neutrinos by means of the charged current interaction with the $^{13}\mathrm{C}$ (Ianni et al., 2005) nuclei naturally contained in organic scintillators has been investigated.
+Even if the event signal does not keep the directionality of the neutrino, it can be separated from the background by exploiting the time and space coincidence with the subsequent decay of the produced $^{13}\mathrm{N}$ nuclei (remaining background of about $60/\mathrm{year}$ corresponding to a reduction factor of $\sim 3~10^{-4}$) (Ianni et al., 2005).
 Around 360 events of this type per year can be estimated for LENA.
 A deformation due to the MSW-effect should be observable in the low-energy regime after a couple of years of measurements.

-For the proposed LENA location in Pyhäsalmi (~ 4000 m.w.e.), the cosmogenic background will be sufficiently low for the mentioned measurements.
-Notice that Fréjus location would be also good in this respect (~ 4800 m.w.e.).
+For the proposed location of LENA in Pyhäsalmi (\sim 4000 m.w.e.), the cosmogenic background will be sufficiently low for the mentioned measurements.
+Notice that Fréjus site would also be adequate for this topic (\sim 4800 m.w.e.).
 The radioactivity of the detector would have to be kept very low (10^{-17} g/g level U-Th) as in the KamLAND detector.

-The solar neutrinos in GLACIER can be registered through the elastic scattering $\nu_x + e^- \to \nu_x + e^-$ (ES) and the absorption reaction $\nu_e + {}^{40}Ar \to e^- + {}^{40}K^$ (ABS) followed by γ s emission.
+The solar neutrinos in GLACIER can be registered through the elastic scattering $\nu_x + e^- \rightarrow \nu_x + e^-$ (ES) and the absorption reaction $\nu_e + {}^{40}Ar \rightarrow e^- + {}^{40}K^$ (ABS) followed by γ s emission.
 Even if these reactions have low threshold (e.g 1.5 MeV for the second one), one expects to operate in practice with a threshold set at 5 MeV on the primary electron kinetic energy to reject background from neutron capture followed by gamma ray emission which constitute the main background in some underground laboratory (Arneodo et al., 2001) as for the LNGS (Italy).
 These neutrons are induced by the spontaneous fission of the cavern rock (note that in case of a salt mine this background may be significantly reduced).

-The expected raw event rate is 330,000/year (66% from ABS, 25% from ES and 9% from neutron background induced events) assuming the above mentioned threshold
+The expected raw event rate is 330,000/year (66% from ABS, 25% from ES and 9% from neutron background induced events) assuming the above mentioned threshold on the final electron energy.
+Then, applying further offline cuts to purify separatly the ES sample and the ABS sample, one gets the rates shown on Tab.
+IX.